 I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
+(Core)

-(Core) I.D.1.a) There must be adequate office space for pediatric radiology faculty members, program administration, and fellows. ^(Core) I.D.1.b) The program must have appropriate facilities and space for the education of the fellows. ^(Core) I.D.1.b).(1) There must be adequate study space, conference space, and access to computers. ^(Core) I.D.1.b).(2) Adequate space for image display, interpretation, and consultation with clinicians and referring physicians must be available. ^(Core) I.D.1.c) All equipment required for pediatric radiology education must be modern and available ^(Core)
+I.D.1.a) There must be adequate office space for musculoskeletal radiology faculty members, program administration, and fellows.
+(Core) I.D.1.b) The program must have appropriate facilities and space for the education of the fellows.
+(Core)

+I.D.1.b).(1) There must be adequate study space, conference space, and access to computers.
+(Core)

+I.D.1.b).(2) Adequate space for image display, interpretation, and , , , consultation with clinicians and referring physicians must be available.
+(Core)

+I.D.1.c) All equipment required for musculoskeletal radiology education must be modern and available.
+(Core)

+I.D.1.d) Access to routine radiographic, computed tomographic, scintigraphic, magnetic resonance, and ultrasound equipment must be provided.
+(Core)

-I.D.1.d) The program must ensure there is an adequate volume and variety of imaging studies and image-guided invasive procedures for the fellows' education. ^(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core) continually peak abilitie meet their b and rest are working.
-Fe d and Intent: Care of patients within a hospital or health system occurs through the day and night.
-Such care requires that fellows function at their es, which requires the work environment to provide them with the ability to basic needs within proximity of their clinical responsibilities.
-Access to food e examples of these basic needs, which must be met while fellows are cllows should have access to refrigeration where food may be stored.
-Food available when fellows are required to be in the hospital overnight.
+I.D.1.e) The program must ensure there is an adequate volume and variety of imaging studies and image-guided invasive procedures for the fellows' education.
+(Core) I.D.1.f) The program must ensure that fellows are provided access to a variety of patients encompassing the entire range of disorders of the musculoskeletal system, including articular, congenital, degenerative, hematopoietic, infectious, metabolic, neoplastic, traumatic, and vascular, diseases.
+(Core) I.D.1.g) Fellows must have access to both inpatients and outpatients.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: LD 0 a) access to food while on duty; (Core) I.D.2.a) access to look wille oil duty,

+Background and Intent: Care of patients within a hospital or health system occurs continually through the day and night.
+Such care requires that fellows function at their peak abilities, which requires the work environment to provide them with the ability to meet their basic needs within proximity of their clinical responsibilities.
+Access to food and rest are examples of these basic needs, which must be met while fellows are working.
+Fellows should have access to refrigeration where food may be stored.
+Food should be available when fellows are required to be in the hospital overnight.
 Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued fellow.